ChentaoMa/homework_1/README.md

 2. When the same ID exists in the list, the `GET` and `DELETE` by ID need to be considered.
 After trying it, I found that the delete by ID did not have a problem.
 There was a problem getting by ID.

 3. There is a reasonable possibility that, in common sense, the ID cannot be repeated.
 So from the point of view of saving operational costs, the general algorithm will end after finding the target ID.
+It's not going to go through the rest of the list.
 However, because of the presence of multiple identical IDs, this algorithm has problems.

 4. First, run the `bug 3 -4` part.